| Allied Health World Home | Speech Pathology | Speech Pathology in Colorado | |

 - A B.A. or B.S. degree in Speech-Language and Hearing Sciences or the equivalent

-- Attendance of one of the online or campus based Colorado speech language pathology graduate programs
+- Attendance at one of the online or campus-based Colorado speech language pathology graduate programs

 - The Certificate of Clinical Competence (CCC-SLP or CCC-A) from the American Speech-Language Hearing Association (ASHA)

-Speech-language pathologists working in Colorado schools have particular requirements, including:
+Speech-language pathologists working in Colorado schools have particular requirements as well, including:

 - Passed the National Examination in speech-Language Pathology (Praxis examination administered by the Educational Testing Service).
 A score of 600 or above is required.